lychengr3x/Human-Activity-Recognition/src/README.md

 ## `Human_Activity_Recognition.ipynb`

 Details regarding how the functions work and show the performance of models as well.

+PS: If github cannot load the jupyter file successfully, please copy the url of the file and then go to [https://nbviewer.jupyter.org/](https://nbviewer.jupyter.org/).